Ensign-College/tig-docker/README.md

 ### Grafana dashboard

-Once a data source (InfluxDB) is added to Grafana.
-We could import an existing dashboard to display the data, or we could create a dashboard from scratch.
+Once a data source (InfluxDB) is added to Grafana, we could import an existing dashboard to display the data, or we could create a dashboard from scratch.

 #### Importing an existing dashboard
 1. Select a compatible dashboard for `Flux` language.
 Go to https://grafana.com/grafana/dashboards/.
-For this example we are using `ID: 15650` (https://grafana.com/grafana/dashboards/15650-telegraf-influxdb-2-0-flux/)
+For this example, we are using `ID: 15650` (https://grafana.com/grafana/dashboards/15650-telegraf-influxdb-2-0-flux/)
 2. Go to the **`+`** sign and click on `import`.
 3. Copy or write the dashboard ID, and click on `load`
 4. Edit the dashboard name and folder as wanted, then select the `InfluxDB` database.